-To enter your 1099-Misc, click on the Income Tab and then 1099-Misc on the income page.
+To enter your 1099-Misc, click on the Income Tab and then 1099-Misc below the Miscellaneous Income heading.

 - At least $10 in royalties or broker payments in lieu of dividends or tax-exempt interest (see Box 8);